scalameta/metaconfig/docs/reference.md

   deprecating setting options
 - cross-platform, supports JS/JVM.
 Native support is on the roadmap

-The target use-case for metaconfig is tool maintainers who support HOCON configuration in their tool.
-Metaconfig is used by scalafmt to read `.scalafmt.conf` and scalafix to read `.scalafix.conf`.
-With metaconfig, tool maintainers should be able to safely evolve their configuration (deprecate old fields, add new fields) without breaking existing configuration files.
+The target use-case for mopt is tool maintainers who support HOCON configuration in their tool.
+MOpt is used by scalafmt to read `.scalafmt.conf` and scalafix to read `.scalafix.conf`.
+With mopt, tool maintainers should be able to safely evolve their configuration (deprecate old fields, add new fields) without breaking existing configuration files.
 Users should get helpful error messages when they mistype a setting name.

-There are alternatives to metaconfig that you might want to give a try first
+There are alternatives to mopt that you might want to give a try first

 - https://github.com/circe/circe-config
 - https://github.com/pureconfig/pureconfig